Harry Potter and the Deathly Hallows – Part 1: Critical response

 Keith Uhlich of Time Out New York named Harry Potter and the Deathly Hallows – Part 1 the seventh-best film of 2010, calling it an "elatingly downbeat blockbuster".

 Accolades

 Harry Potter and the Deathly Hallows – Part 1 was nominated for Best Art Direction and Best Visual Effects at the 83rd Academy Awards.
 It is the second film in the Harry Potter film series to be nominated for a Visual Effects Oscar (the previous one being Harry Potter and the Prisoner of Azkaban).
 The film was long-listed for eight different categories, including Best Cinematography, Production Design, and Original Score, at the 64th BAFTA awards, and ultimately was nominated for Best Special Visual Effects and Make-up.

+Sequel

+Harry Potter and the Deathly Hallows – Part 1 was followed by The Deathly Hallows – Part 2, the conclusion of the Harry Potter film series.
+Its story concludes Potter's quest to find and destroy Voldemort's Horcruxes in order to stop him once and for all.
+The Deathly Hallows – Part 2 was a financial success, becoming the highest-grossing film of 2011 and the franchise, and was generally well received by critics.